ermites-io/passwd/README.md

 # Status

-This is work in progress and the default are still being worked out tuned.
+This is work in progress and the default are still being worked out, researched and tuned.
-Work In Progress / Readme, Documentation & Examples coming..
+Feedback is always welcome.

+An example tool/usage lies in cmd/pcrypt in this repository, hopefully it helps understanding how to use this package.